matomo-org/developer-documentation/docs/generated/master/Piwik/Log.md

 ### Custom message formatting

 If you'd like to format log messages differently for different backends, you can use one of the `'Log.format...Message'` events.

 These events are fired when an object is logged.
-You can create your own custom class containing the information to log and listen to this event.
+You can create your own custom class containing the information to log and listen to these events to format it correctly for different backends.

+If you don't care about the backend when formatting an object, implement a `__toString()` in the custom class.

 ### Custom log writers

-New logging backends can be added via the `'Log.getAvailableWriters'` event.
+New logging backends can be added via the [Log.getAvailableWriters](/api-reference/hooks#loggetavailablewriters)` event.
 A log writer is just a callback that accepts log entry information (such as the message, level, etc.), so any backend could conceivably be used (including existing PSR3 backends).